-I remember sensations of liberation of Palestine and ending the occupation through a spirit that was so expectant, prevailing, and so genuine those we were ready to sacrifice our souls for that national cause.
+I remember sensations of the liberation of Palestine and ending the occupation through a spirit that was so expectant, prevailing, and so genuine that we were ready to sacrifice our souls for that national cause.

-For all my life I was longing to say to the world without being scared that I am Palestinian, that I am from a place called Palestine without having to explain what and where is Palestine ,and why I am holding a different temporarily travel document .
+For all my life, I have been longing to say to the world without being scared that I am Palestinian, that I am from a place called Palestine without having to explain what and where is Palestine, and why I am holding a different temporary travel document.

-My dreams as a Palestinian youth were as uncomplicated as saying loud I BELONG TO THIS NATIONALITY.
-I am not Jordanian, not Israeli, not Egyptian, and not Lebanese, I am a Palestinian.
+My dreams of Palestinian youth were as uncomplicated as saying loud I BELONG TO THIS NATIONALITY.
+I am not Jordanian, Israeli, Egyptian, and Lebanese; I am a Palestinian.

-But the simplest dream was and is still so hard to achieve.
+But the most straightforward dream was and is still so hard to achieve.

 As those years of adolescence moved to adulthood, so was the trance of liberation.

 As a grown-up, my utmost disenchantment was Oslo, even though I was proud that lastly my delusion of seeing my flag in my country, even not in my home in Jerusalem, but over there so close in Jericho, finally, I could say I am Palestinian, and the world would comprehend